A Level Economics

 International Year One

-An International Year 1 course is a one-year course equal to the first year of an undergraduate degree.
-Taught in London, this course prepares you for the second year of a business-related degree at university.
+An International Year One course is a one-year course equal to the first year of an undergraduate degree.
+Taught in Brighton and London, this course prepares you for the second year of a related degree at university.